MaebhNiGhuairim/maebhs-assessed-project/README.md

 - The project underwent a Lighthouse audit for performance, accessibility, and best practices.
 - **Result**:
   - **Desktop**: Achieved excellent results across all metrics.
 My accessibiility could've been improved with changing the colour of the book a class button.
-  - **Mobile**: Scored **88** for performance due to image formatting issues.
+  - **Mobile**: Scored **89** for performance due to image formatting issues.
-  - If I had more time, I would reformat the images to optimize performance further.
+  - If I had more time, I would reformat the images, and delete unusued css to optimize performance further.
 - ![Lighthouse Desktop Results](/assets/desktop_lighthouse.png)
 - ![Lighthouse Mobile Results](/assets/mobile_lighthouse.png)